Lake Rabun Ga

 Boating is a principal activity on Lake Rabun.
 You’ll find lots of kayak and boat rentals here, which you can use to traverse the lake’s pristine waters with gorgeous boathouses on either side of you.
 It’s the perfect boating destination for the July celebration with a boat ramp, fishing deck, courtesy dock, and ample paved parking lot for vehicles with boat trailers.

 In the mood for a hike?
 Near the back of the campground is a trailhead for the 1.7-mile long Panther Falls Hiking Trail.
 Or you can make the 30-minute drive down to the Tallulah Gorge State Park for spectacular hiking trails along the Tallulah Falls.

 And once you conclude a long, tiring day, why not camp out at the Lake Rabun Beach Campground?
 With 21 campsites, electric power, water supply, and picnic tables, everyone has enough space.

 Swimming is allowed at Lake Rabun, although there is no lifeguard on duty.
 However, the swim area is designated clearly by buoys and bathhouses.

 Top Targeted Fish Species

 Located inside Rabun County, Lake Seed is less than 10 miles from Clarksville.
-This 240-acre mountain lake is, like the Rabun, also owned by the Georgia Power Company.
+Like the Rabun, this 240-acre mountain lake is also owned by the Georgia Power Company.
 Seed Lake is one of the most popular northeastern Georgia angling destinations, boasting 13 miles of shoreline and light fishing pressure.
 The most common fish species are largemouth bass, smallmouth bass, trophy walleye, pickerel, and redbreast sunfish.

 And if you want to go boating on Seed Lake—also a highly recommended activity in Georgia lakes—you’ll be able to access it through a small launching ramp on Lake Rabun Road.